Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Correctness Analysis for

 \begin{proof} In \sysname, assume a correct replica $p_i$ receives transaction $tx$.
 Upon receiving $tx$, $p_i$ creates a vertex $v$ encapsulating $tx$ along with potentially other transactions.
 The vertex $v$ is then reliably broadcast to all other replicas.

 By Lemma~\ref{lm:vertex_commit}, every vertex $v$ in the DAG is eventually committed by every correct replica.
-Since transaction $tx$ is contained in $v$, it follows that $tx$ will also be committed by all correct replicas.
+Since the transaction $tx$ is contained in the vertex $v$, it will also be committed by all correct replicas.
 Thus, \sysname ensures that any transaction received by a correct replica will eventually be committed by all correct replicas, satisfying the \textbf{Liveness} property. \end{proof}